 Other than the operating lease obligations noted above, we have no significant purchase or operating commitments outside of commitments to deliver equipment and provide labor in the ordinary course of performing project work.
-In addition, Other Long-Term Liabilities on our balance sheet include \$3.1 million associated with a warrant and put obligation.
-This amount substantially reflects the value of the warrant portion of the obligation that can be converted into equity by the holder.
-Because this conversion would not require a cash disbursement, we have not included this obligation in the table of commitments above
+In addition, Other Long-Term Liabilities on our balance sheet is comprised of \$2.8 million associated with a warrant and put obligation.
+This warrant was exercised in October, 2004, which also resulted in the termination of the related put obligation.
+Accordingly, the \$2.8 million value of the warrant and related put as of September 30, 2004 have been eliminated as an obligation and added to stockholders' equity in October, with no cash outlay required of us.
+As a result, this obligation was not included in the table of commitments above.

-Outlook-We have generated positive net free cash flow in twelve of the last sixteen quarters in challenging economic and industry conditions, and we currently have a relatively low level of debt.
+Outlook-We have generated positive net free cash flow in fourteen of the last eighteen quarters in challenging economic and industry conditions.
+We also have a relatively low level of debt, and cash balances that exceed our total debt.
 We anticipate that free cash flow from operations and credit capacity under the Facility will provide us with sufficient liquidity to fund our operations for the foreseeable future.